 Indonesian Dark Soy Braised Pork, or Babi Chin.

 I am always on the hunt for new stew recipes at this time of year.
-This braised pork stew from South East Asia is my latest discovery.
+This recipe from South East Asia is my latest discovery.

-This Babi Chin recipe is essentially pork cooked in a dark soy sauce based stock.
+Babi Chin is essentially pork cooked in a dark soy sauce based stock.
 It is superb, dark, sweet, salty and all sorts of comforting.

 A simple dish to cook with a relatively unusual technique I would definitely recommend stepping out of your comfort zone to give this a try.